 - RSSC-Regent Seven Seas suspended cruise operations through April 11

-- Royal Caribbean cancelled sailings scheduled to depart from US ports for the next thirty days
+- RCI-Royal Caribbean canceled sailings scheduled to depart from US ports for the next thirty days

-- Saga Cruises suspended operations through May 1
+- Saga UK suspended operations through May 1

 - Seabourn suspended global operations for thirty days, beginning March 14

-- Scenic Group, including Emerald Cruises and Scenic Luxury Cruises & Tours suspended all river cruise operations through April 30
+- Scenic Group, including Emerald and Scenic suspended all river cruise operations through April 30

-- Silversea cancelled all sailings scheduled to depart from US ports over the next 30 days
+- Silversea canceled all sailings scheduled to depart from US ports over the next 30 days

-- Uniworld River Cruises suspended all European sailings through April 23
+- Uniworld suspended all European sailings through April 23

-- Viking Cruises suspended all ocean and river cruises through April 30
+- Viking suspended all ocean and river cruises through April 30

 - Virgin Voyages postponed the launch of its first cruise ship, Scarlet Lady, until July 15